xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 Behind the scenes
 -----------------
 What does XLForm do to get this working?
+This section focuses a bit more on

 The XLFormDescriptor now has two collections of sections, one that contains all sections and one that contains the visible sections.
 Similarly, the XLFormSectionDescriptor has a collection with all rows and one with shown rows.
 So when a predicate is evaluated and the result says that a row or section must be hidden (or shown) then that row or section will be removed (or added) from the corresponding collection of visible items.
+A delegate method will be called to reflect the changes on the form.

 As mentioned above, the form descriptor has a dictionary where all rows can be found by their tag.
 This means you should never have more than one row with the same tag.
 This dictionary is used mainly to substitute the variables of the NSPredicates, as these will just contain the tags of the wanted rows.
 It also makes searching for a row by tag faster than before.

 Additionally, the form descriptor will have another dictionary which stores the observers for each row in an array.
-If the observing object is a section descriptor then a reference to that section will be stored, but if it is a row then its tag will be stored in the dictionary.
-This dictionary does also store the dependencies for the `disabled` property in the XLFormRowDescriptor, but they will be stored in a separate key.
-These keys will be the concatenation of the referred rows tag with the corresponding string "-hidden" or "-disabled" depending on the property the dependency comes from (e.g. "switch-hidden" and/or "switch-disabled" for a row with tag = 'switch').
-So the number of keys in the dictionary can rise up to 2 times the number of rows in the form.
+This means we have all the dependencies in one place and they will update each time a predicate is updated.
+We will parse the predicate to get all the rows that it depends on and store this information in the dictionary.
+So that when a row changes we can re-evaluate all the predicates that depend on it just by getting the list of dependant objects from this dictionary.
+We do also separate those whose `disabled` predicate does depend on that row from those whose `hidden` predicate does.

-XLForm will not re-evaluate the predicate each time it gets called but just when the value (or hidden/disabled status) of the rows it depends on changes.
-When this happens and the return value changes, it will automatically reflect that change on the form.
+XLForm will not re-evaluate the predicates each time `isHidden` or `isDisabled` gets called but just when the value (or hidden/disabled status) of the rows it depends on changes.
+When this happens and the predicate's return value changes, it will automatically reflect that change on the form.

 In order to avoid evaluating the predicate each time somebody checks if a row or section should be hidden, the last evaluated value will be stored in a cache.
 This cache is a simple private NSNumber property so that it will be initialized with nil but otherwise contain `@YES` or `@NO`.

 To know when to reevaluate a predicate, there is a private boolean property that is true when one of the rows this object depends on has changed.
 So the next time the property is checked it will re-evaluate the predicate.
 In the case of the hidden property we immediately call the `isHidden` method because we want the form to update automatically and not just the next time somebody checks this hidden property.
-To make this automatic form update, the setter of the cache for the `hidden` value will immediately call a method to reflect that change.

 That's it.
 I hope this post was helpful to you and that you will enjoy using this new feature!

-*******************In order for this to work the string has to be sintactically correct

 [XLForm]:      https://github.com/xmartlabs/XLForm